 decvalue_unichar(inout universal charstring encoded_value,

 out any_type decoded_value,

-in charstring string_encoding := "UTF-8")
+in charstring string_encoding := "UTF-8",

+in universal charstring decoding_info := "")

 return integer

 The decvalue_unichar function decodes (part of) a universal charstring into a value.
 The test system shall suppose that a prefix of the universal charstring encoded_value represents an encoded instance of the actual type of decoded_value.
+The optional decoding_info parameter is used for passing additional decoding information to the codec.

 If the decoding was successful, then the characters used for decoding are removed from the parameter encoded_value, the rest is returned (in the parameter encoded_value), and the decoded value is returned in the parameter decoded_value.
 If the decoding was unsuccessful, the actual parameters for encoded_value and decoded_value are not changed.
 The function shall return an integer value to indicate success or failure of the decoding below: